Plasma Upper Eyelid Tightening case study.

 The day following the procedure the subject rested until early afternoon without undertaking any professional activity.
 The subject was able to carry out all the normal working activities by late afternoon/evening of the day following the procedure.

 No antiseptics of any types were used by this particular subject.
-No ice packing were applied to soothe the area immediately after the treatment or during the healing.
+No ice packing was applied to soothe the area immediately after the treatment or during the healing.
 No soothing products or any creams were used at any point.
 Therefore the healing took place without the use of any products or drugs of any types.

 Explanation of how the area feels during the main healing process.